 We know that a first time for a student can be awkward.
 That’s why we strive for what we call “RADICAL HOSPITALITY.”
 We want every student to feel radically welcomed, radically accepted and radically relaxed.
 From the time students check in, to the time they leave, we will be intentional at providing the best experience ever.
 They can expect fun, worship, age-relevant Christ-centered teaching, and easy small-group discussion led by dedicated adult leaders.
-Every student matters to us and every student belongs at Student Union.
+Every student matters to us and every student belongs at The Union.

 1st-Time Check In

-When you arrive on our campus, you will want to find the Student Union Check-In counter, located close to exterior door #3.
+When you arrive on our campus, you will want to find The Union Check-In counter, located close to exterior door #3.
 Should you need assistance finding us, look for the “I’m New Here” signs and someone will point you in the right direction.
 At the Check-In counter someone will be there to welcome and assist you through the 1st-time check-in process.
 The 1st time takes a few minutes, but visits after that less than a minute, because students check themselves in using the phone number they submitted during 1st-time check in.

 To save a little time during the 1st-time check in, fill out the online Guest Registration form ahead of time.